Akha Bhagat

 Akha Bhagat (commonly known as Akho; c.
 1591) or Akha Rahiyadas Soni was a mediaeval Gujarati poet who wrote in the tradition of the Bhakti movement.
 He wrote his poems in a literary form called Chhappa (six stanza satirical poems).

 Life

-His exact dates are unknown, but according to scholars he lived from 1615 to 1674 or 1600 to 1655.
+His exact dates are unknown, but according to scholars he lived from 1591 to 1656.
 A goldsmith by profession, he lived near Ahmedabad in Jetalpur, and later moved to Ahmedabad.
 His residence in Ahmedabad which is small room in Desaini Pol at Khadia is known as Akha no Ordo (literally "A room of Akha").
 Akho was a goldsmith belonging to Hindu Soni caste and sub-caste Pasawala (Dhanpat).
 In Rajkot, Kothariya naka (one of the gate of fort) Chowk named after him Akha Bhagat Chowk.
 Soni Bazar Starts from here.
 He was a disciple of Saint Gokulnath, grandson of Vallabhacharya, and got inspiration to go towards the way of Bhakti from him.
 He shared his experience and knowledge in chhappa.
 The poetry writing style he followed for lending his philosophy in verse.
-He wrote 746 chappas.
+He wrote 755 chappas.